-design of the quarry pit backfill and the buttress fills.
-This work continued into 2002, at which time the quarry CEG also performed slope stability analysis of the proposed final configuration of the east quarry slopes.
-Because of the specific focus on the south and east quarry slopes in the past two years, the annual reports, as they had been presented in the past, were not completed.
+Review Comment: Starting in 1996 and continuing through 2001 the quarry had the final slopes inspected annually by a CEG.
+Observations have been summarized in annual reports, which include topographic maps and photographs.
+Beginning later in 2001 the quarry CEG became involved in remediation of the over-excavation in the south corner of the quarry, assisting in the design of the quarry pit backfill and the buttress fills.
+This work continued into 2002, at which time the quarry CEG also performed slope stability analysis & the proposed final configuration & the east quarry slopes.
+Because & the specific focus on the south and east quarry slopes in the past two years, the annual reports, as they had been presented in the past, were not completed.
 The annual reporting required by this condition will continue starting in 2004.
 However, due to the recent concerns and remediation regarding slope stability in the quarry Planning staff is proposing that the annual reporting may continue longer than two years after final slopes are achieved.
-A modified condition is proposed, which requires the annual reporting to continue until the County is satisfied that reclamation has been completed if, as a result of inspection, the County determines that geologic monitoring is necessary for an additional period of time beyond the two years after final slopes are achieved.
+A modified condition is proposed, which requires the annual reporting to continue if, as a result of inspection, the County determines that geologic monitoring is necessary for an additional period of time beyond the two years after final slopes are achieved.